-In the revisions he made to the simple diagrams on the back wall, Schmutzer succeeded in combining in one image references to General and Special Relativity, and the peculiar orbit of Mercury, i.e., the two main points of Relativity and the two proofs: the bending of light and the precession of Mercury.
-It is interesting to note, finally, that the etched portrait of Einstein went through no less than six states, of which I have obtained reproductions of the first (fig. 2,8) and the last (fig. 1, 9).
-The designs on the back wall remain throughout, but one of the main changes in the sequence of etchings is that the drawings, now scientifically more meaningful, become more regular and distinct, more geometrically "correct" as in the less comprehensive figures in the photograph that evidently preceded the lectures (fig. 7, 8, 9).
+In the revisions he made to the simple diagrams on the back wall, Schmutzer succeeded in combining in one image references to General and Special Relativity, and the peculiar acceleration of the precession of the perihelion of the orbit of Mercury, i.e., the two main points of relativity and the two proofs: the bending of light and the precession of Mercury.
+It is interesting to note, finally, that the etched portrait of Einstein went through no less than six states, of which I have obtained reproductions of the first (Figs. 2, 10) and the last (Figs. 1, 9).
+The designs on the back wall remain throughout, but one of the main changes in the sequence of etchings is that the drawings, now scientifically more meaningful, become more regular and distinct, more geometrically "correct," as in the less comprehensive figures in the photographs that evidently preceded the lectures (Figs. 7, 8, 9).
 One might say that here, almost exactly six centuries later, the perfect, all encompassing universe Giotto envisaged with his O, met its match.